ohnx/gh-js/README.md

 # gh-js

-First off, if you're looking for actually good libraries in Javascript (or any other languages, for that matter), please visit [here](https://developer.github.com/libraries/#javascript).

-Those wrappers are probably a lot better than mine will ever be.
-However, if you're looking for a simple client-side interface that won't give you too many nightmares and doesn't depend on any large libraries, free free to use this.

-Now that that's over with, here's the rest of the readme.

 ## what is gh-js?

 gh-js is a simple wrapper for the GitHub API.

 It allows you to get information on a user, that user's repos, and a bit more.
+The goal of gh-js is to be nightmare-free and have no dependencies (other than JavaScript and a modern browser).

-It can't edit files or do any fancy shenanigans like that.
+It can't edit files or do any fancy shenanigans that require logging in.
 If you want to do that, please use one of the libraries [here](https://developer.github.com/libraries/#javascript).

 Sample usage cases would be showing off your top 3 starred repositories, 5 most recently updated repositories, or having a sort of "contact card" based on your Github profile.